jejjohnson/research_journal/deep_dive/bayesian_regression/inference_methods.md

 We actually do this in practice with NNs because of the stochastic training regimes.
 We modify the SGD algorithm to define a scalable MCMC sampler.

+[Here](https://chi-feng.github.io/mcmc-demo/) is a visual demonstration of some popular MCMC samplers.

 ## Variational Inference